 Art historian, curator, decorative art and design devotee, textilian.

-Erica is assistant curator in the Department of Textiles at the Art Institute of Chicago.
+Erica Warren is assistant curator in the Department of Textiles at the Art Institute of Chicago.
 Her current exhibition project Weaving beyond the Bauhaus will open August 3, 2019 in the Textile Galleries.
 Previous exhibitions include Super/Natural: Textiles of the Andes, Music and Movement: Rhythm in Textile Design, Making Memories: Quilts as Souvenirs, and Modern Velvet: A Sense of Luxury in the Age of Industry.
-She is currently working on the exhibition Weaving Beyond the Bauhaus, and a project about Dorothy Liebes, the American weaver, textile designer, and entrepreneur.
+She is currently working on an exhibition about the contemporary artist Bisa Butler and a project about Dorothy Liebes, the American weaver, textile designer, and entrepreneur.

 Prior to her appointment at the Art Institute, she was a curatorial fellow in the Department of European Decorative Arts and Sculpture and a research assistant in the Department of American Art at the Philadelphia Museum of Art.
 While in Philadelphia, she curated the exhibition The Main Dish.